kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 constraints".
 No cryptic preparation failure, no resource thrashing.

 Two MIG devices (both group: `mig`) or two MPS devices (both group: `mps`) can still be co-allocated, since they share a group.
+Each device lists only its own type because MIG and MPS are not compatible with each other; if they were, they would also share a composite group like `migmps`.

 #### Example 4: Multiple compatible groups with an incompatible group

 A device may support more than two partitioning schemes, some of which can coexist.
 In this example, a device advertises three partition types: `foo`, `bar`, and `baz`. `foo` and `bar` can coexist on the same device, but `baz` is incompatible with both.

-To express this, `foo` devices include `bar` in their compatibility groups and vice versa, while `baz` devices only list their own group.
+By convention, each device's `compatibilityGroups` is a composite of the types it can be co-allocated with: each device lists its own type, plus a shared composite group for every set of types it is compatible with.
+So `foo` devices list `[foo, foobar]`, `bar` devices list `[bar, foobar]`, and `baz` — compatible with no other type — lists `[baz]`.

 This example is written generically — the counter name `units` stands in for any hardware-specific resource (SMs, bandwidth, slots).